shivamquincy/-Real-Time-Orderbook-Viewer-with-Order-Simulation-2/README.md

 # Order Book Visualizer 💹

-A lightweight, performant React app that simulates an **Order Book UI** using live websocket data.
-It features a spread chart, depth visualization, and live order matching — inspired by real trading interfaces such as Binance or Coinbase Pro.
+A lightweight, performant Next Js React app that simulates an **Order Book UI** using live websocket data.
+It features a spread chart, depth visualization, and live order matching — inspired by real trading interfaces such as Go Quant.

 ---